chelseawangsf/json-api/_format/1.1/index.md

   URI.
 The design and representation of such profile descriptions, however, is outside the scope of this specification.

+A profile **MAY** assign meaning to particular elements of the document structure, such as resource attributes or members of meta objects, and even reserved query parameters, such as `filter`.
+The scope of a profile **MUST** be clearly delineated.
+The elements reserved by a profile, and the meaning assigned to those elements, **MUST NOT** change over time or else the profile **MUST** be considered a new profile with a new URI.
+However, a profile **MAY** evolve additively within the scope originally claimed by the profile.

+For example, let's say that a profile reserves a `timestamps` member in the `meta` object of every resource.
+Originally, this profile defines the value of `timestamps` as an object that must contain one member: `created`.
+The profile could evolve to allow an optional member, `updated`, in the `timestamps` object.
+But it could not make that member required, nor could it introduce a new sibling to `timestamps`.

 ### <a href="#profile-media-type-parameter" id="profile-media-type-parameter" class="headerlink"></a> `profile` Media Type Parameter

 The `profile` media type parameter is used to describe the application of